 The Fire District continues to use best practices in managing the finances and assets of the district.
 We continue to seek opportunities to enhance our revenue stream through aggressively pursuing grants and participation in revenue generating functions such as response to wild land fires.
 These opportunities continue to enhance our capabilities and service delivery.
-In 2020, the general fund realized gross revenues of \$4,916,454.
+In 2021, the general fund realized gross revenues of \$6,046,249.
 We continue to recover direct costs of personnel, fuel as well as the additional income from rental rates of our equipment.

-Our EMS billing and revenues were over budget in 2020.
-The amount collected helps fund the EMS Operations which can be described as vehicles, fuel, medical supplies, insurance and training.
+Our EMS billing and revenues were over budget in 2021.
+The amount collected helps fund the EMS Operations which can be described as vehicles, fuel, medical supplies, insurance, and training.
+The Ground Emergency Medical Transportation (GEMT) Uncompensated Cost Reimbursement Program is a voluntary program that allows for the reimbursement of uncompensated costs to eligible GEMT providers who provide qualifying emergency ambulance services to Department of Social Services, Colorado Medicaid population.
+The district is receiving GEMT monies for Medicaid patients in 2021.